wikhud/Steganography-Application/README.md

 The encoder is used to embed the digital data such as text or image in another image.
 The decoder is used to extract hidden data from given image.

-Examples of using encoder and decoder with different hidden input types (and in different modes).
+Examples of using encoder and decoder with different hidden input types (and in different themes).

 a.1) Encoding text: